 Request a dog microchipping appointment

 Thousands of pets are lost every year and many are never reunited with their owners.
-A microchip is recommended by the Dog Wardens as the most effective way of permanently linking pets to their owners, increasing the chances of them being reunited if the animal is lost, stolen or strays.
+From April 2016 it became a legal requirement that every dog is microchipped which is registered with the owner's details and must kept up to date.
+It is also a requirement for the dog to have a collar with identification tag with identification details such as contact number, address and postcode.
+It is the most effective way of permanently linking pets to their owners, increasing the chances of them being reunited if the animal is lost, stolen or strays.

 How does microchipping work?